To create a new Typefi Section:

 - In the Pages tab:

-- Define the sequence of master page(s).
-To add a new master page, click the plus sign (+) icon; to delete a master page, click the trashcan icon.
+- Define the sequence of the parent (formerly master) page(s).
+To add a new parent page, click the plus sign (+) icon; to delete a parent page, click the trashcan icon.

-- Choose where the master page starts from the Starts on pop-up menu: Either Side; Right Side; Left Side; Either Side, Use All Pages; Right Side, Use All Pages; or Left Side, Use All Pages (see Specify where the master page starts).
-TIP If your template does not have facing pages, these options will all give the same result, so leaving them set to the default (Either Side) is fine.
+- Choose where the parent page starts from the Starts on pop-up menu: Either Side; Right Side; Left Side; Either Side, Use All Pages; Right Side, Use All Pages; or Left Side, Use All Pages (see Specify where the parent page starts).
+If your template does not have facing pages, these options will all give the same result, so leaving them set to the default (Either Side) is fine.

-- Choose a filler master page from the Filler pop-up menu (see Specify a filler master page).
-A filler master page is a page that is inserted at the end of a Typefi Section to make sure the following Typefi Section can start on a required left or right hand page.
-The filler master page can be a specially designed master page or [None], which inserts a blank page.
+- Choose a filler parent page from the Filler pop-up menu (see Specify a filler parent page).
+A filler parent page is a page that is inserted at the end of a Typefi Section to make sure the following Typefi Section can start on a required left or right-hand page.
+The filler parent page can be a specially designed parent page or [None], which inserts a blank page.
 Since [None] is the default, it can often be left unchanged.